 I hope to do more stories featuring the character, if I get the time.
 I’ve even got some ideas lined up.
 What do you think of “Bruno J. Lampini and the Bones of Dracula”?
 Or what about “Bruno J. Lampini and the Hair of the Werewolf”?

 Do you enjoy playing Shadespire?
 Do you like stories of bleak nihilism, bereft of joy and hope?
 What about time travel?
 Ghosts?
 If the answer to any of those is yes, then you’re probably going to want to pick up a copy of my newest novel, when it comes out in September.

-Today’s look into the secrets of the Royal Occultist focuses on one of the most potent artefacts in St. Cyprian’s possession… (more…)
+Today’s look at the world of the Royal Occultist centres on one of Charles St. Cyprian’s better-known associates, the amateur occultist, Philip Wendy-Smythe… (more…)